kaskarn/causamed/README.md

 2. IPTW-based method for scenario with exposure-induced M->Y confounding (section 5.3.1) <br>
 3. G-estimation based method for joint effect of multiple mediators (section 5.3.3) <br>
 4. Calculation of random interventional analogues to direct and indirect effects (section 5.4.2) <br> <br>
+5. Structural means models to deal with exposure-induced confounding of M->Y given a continuous exposure or mediator (section 5.3.5) <br>

 To do (not much work) <br>
-5. Structural means models to deal with exposure-induced confounding of M->Y given a continuous exposure or mediator <br>
 6. Extension of methods to categorical and continuous outcomes where not already the case <br>
 7. Handling of mice objects <br>
 8. Regression-based methods for multiple confounders <br>